domaingen/domaingen.github.io/invited.md

 ### [Assoc.
 Prof. Tatiana Tommasi](http://www.tatianatommasi.com), Department of Control and Computer Engineering, Politecnico di Torino; Italian Institute of Technology.

+**Bio:** Tatiana is Associate Professor at the Department of Control and Computer Engineering of Politecnico di Torino and Affiliated Researcher at the Italian Institute of Technology.
+Tatiana's research area include computer vision and machine learning.
+The main topic of her work is knowledge transfer, domain adaptation and object categorization using multimodal information.
+She is also interested in natural language processing, medical image analysis and robotics.

 <img src="images/lequan_new_crop.jpeg" alt="Lequan" width="100"/>